Earring Findings for Polymer Clay: Posts, Hooks, Jump Rings, and Attachment Planning

 - the finished weight and pull on the attachment

-Two-part epoxy with clear instructions is one common starting point when you want more setup time for pad alignment.
-Gel adhesive for mockups or fast samples can be useful for trial assemblies, but do not treat quick grab as proof of long-term hold.
+Two-part epoxy with clear instructions is a useful first test when you want more setup time for pad alignment.
+Gel adhesive for mockups or fast samples can be useful for trial assemblies, but do not treat quick grab as a long-term hold answer.

 A Safer Glue-Up Routine